New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 Over/under insights

-- New Orleans and its opponents have combined for 43 points -- this matchup's over/under -- just two times this season.
+- New Orleans and its opponents have scored at least 43 points -- this matchup's point total -- just twice this season.

-- Seattle's games have gone over 43 points in all six opportunities this season.
+- Seattle and its opponents have combined to score more than 43 points in all six games this season.

-- The two teams combine to score 48.7 points per game, 5.7 more than the total in this contest.
+- Monday's over/under is 5.7 points lower than the two team's combined 48.7 points per game average.

-- Saints games this season feature an average total of 44.6 points, a number 1.6 points higher than Monday's over/under.
+- The average total in Saints games this season is 44.6, 1.6 points more than Monday's over/under of 43.

-- In 2020, games involving the Seahawks have averaged a total of 50.7 points, 7.7 more than the set over/under in this contest.
+- The 50.7 PPG average total in Seahawks games this season is 7.7 points more than this game's over/under.

 Saints stats and trends